Last Updated: April 18, 2019

-Both steel and aluminum are very durable.
-However, if you allow rust to eat away at a steel railing, you could compromise its structural integrity.
-Although most people think of rust as a visual problem primarily, it can also eat away at a railing material, making it unsafe.
-Aluminum, on the other hand, will not rust due to its superior powder coating.
-Speaking of which . . .
+Aluminum vs. steel railings: which is most durable and capable of standing up to extreme weather conditions and pests?
+In truth, steel and aluminum are both known for being tough and durable.
+Though steel is technically stronger, aluminum is more malleable and elastic than steel, which means it is less likely to be pushed to its limits.
+Especially in cold temperatures, steel can be brittle.
+In addition, if you allow rust to eat away at a steel railing, you could compromise its structural integrity.
+Although most people think of rust as an aesthetic problem primarily, it can begin eroding steel, making it unsafe.
+Aluminum, on the other hand, will not rust due to its protective powder coating.

 Steel is tremendously difficult to install due to its hefty weight.
 Transporting it and handling it will require some heavy lifting, unlike aluminum, which is more lightweight.
-Additionally, if the railing will need to be cut for installation, aluminum is preferred because it can be easily cut with a miter saw (steel, on the other hand, requires heavy-duty equipment in order to be cut).
-Many homeowners are perfectly capable of installing their own aluminum railing.
+Additionally, if the railing will need to be cut for installation, aluminum is preferred because it can easily be cut with a miter saw.
+Steel, on the other hand, requires heavy-duty equipment in order to be cut.

-Are you in the market for aluminum railing?
-If so, do yourself a favor and check out MMC Fencing & Railing.
-You might be interested in the Westbury Aluminum Railing systems, which are available in a variety of styles and colors.
-With names like Tuscany, Riviera, Montego, and Veranda, you can trust that these railings are both elegant and understated.
-Or, if you’re concerned about pesky insects, learn more about Screenrail, an aluminum railing with heavy-duty screen panels to keep out mosquitos and other bothersome bugs.
+And if you decide to purchase an aluminum railing, do yourself a favor and check out MMC Fencing & Railing.
+You might be interested in the Westbury Aluminum Railing systems, which are available in a variety of styles and colors: black, chocolate, sandy shore, speckled walnut, silver, beige, white, and more.
+With sophisticated names like Tuscany, Riviera, Montego, and Veranda, you can trust that these railings are both elegant and understated.
+Plus, they come with a lifetime-limited warranty, giving you peace of mind.